Self-Hosting

 Storage Configuration

-MinIO, AWS S3, Cloudflare R2, and other S3-compatible storage options.
+MinIO, AWS S3, and other S3-compatible storage options.

 Contributing